 The bankruptcy process begins with your meeting with a bankruptcy attorney, who can help you decide which form of bankruptcy is best.
 You will need to file bankruptcy in the state where you are doing business because bankruptcy is a state-driven process.

-An automatic stay is set in place at the beginning of Chapter 11.
-This stay prevents judgments, collection activities, foreclosures, and repossessions against the business during the process.
+An automatic stay is usually set in place at the beginning of Chapter 11.
+This stay (actually an injunction) prevents judgments, collection activities, foreclosures, and repossessions against the business during the process.
 The stay gives the debtor company a breather and allows time for negotiations on the company's behalf to resolve financial difficulties.

 After Chapter 11 Bankruptcy